download

 fotor_2023-7-12_14_32_25-fotor-20230712143240.jpeg

 Before him, among others, a BAR, the Toyotas and a Red Bull Racing.
-We can be optimistic because the car seems to improve in dong runs, i.e. the mini-race simulations; or because the team has focused on a set work program that will pay off in qualifying.
+One can be optimistic because the car seems to have improved in long runs, i.e. the mini-race simulations; or because the team has focused on a set work program that will pay off in qualifying.
 But victory appears to be a mirage.
-Rubens Barrichello invites us to trust:
+Rubens Barrichello invites us to have some faith:

 "In the last three races we have taken more points than any other team".

-Of course, we must bear in mind that the top teams weren't in Indianapolis.
-Only the Williamses go through a worse crisis.
+Of course, we must bear in mind that the top teams were not in Indianapolis.
+Only Williams is going through a worse crisis.
 Performance has plummeted since powertrain supplier BMW announced its purchase of Sauber.
-The bookmakers bet on Kimi Raikkonen and his McLaren-Mercedes which is at home at Silverstone - like over half of the teams.
+The bookmakers bet on Kimi Räikkönen and his McLaren-Mercedes which is at home at Silverstone - like over half of the teams.
 Renault, with a French heart and a chassis made in England, presents an engine evolution that promises twenty more horsepower.
-Fernando Alonso manages a 24-point advantage over Kimi Raikkonen, his teammate, Giancarlo Fisichella, spends a good part of the time in the pits because the mechanics have lost a screw in who knows which gear:
+Fernando Alonso manages a 24-point advantage over Kimi Räikkönen, his teammate, Giancarlo Fisichella, spends a good part of the time in the pits because the mechanics have lost a screw in who knows which gear:

 "I promised that I would go to Lourdes to get rid of the bad luck.
 I didn't and here are the results".

 Jenson Button is the cover man of the local tabloids.
-After all, he lacks for nothing: he has a good presence, he's the only English driver, he shoots big.
+After all, he lacks nothing: he has a good presence, he is the only English driver, and he talks big.
 In recent days he claimed - or perhaps they made him claim - that he is the best in Formula 1.
 A hidden talent who, in six years, has never won a race.
-In a fit of pride Friday is the fastest, behind test drivers De La Rosa and Zonta.
-Well Jarno Trulli: seventh time overall, fifth of the starters.
+In a fit of pride, on Friday he was the fastest, behind test drivers De La Rosa and Zonta.
+Jarno Trulli did well: seventh time overall, fifth of the starters.
 This weekend he could break the distance record set by a Formula 1 engine.
-The V10 engine of his Toyota is in fact facing the third consecutive Grand Prix.
-Why didn't he replace him after two races like everyone else?
-Regulation and strategy issues: avoid racing in September at Monza and Spa, particularly demanding circuits, with the same engine.
-Just the Italian pilot has rekindled the controversy with Michael Schumacher on the events of Indy.
+In fact, the V10 engine of his Toyota is facing the third consecutive Grand Prix.
+Why did he not replace it after two races like everyone else?
+Regulation and strategy issues: to avoid racing in September at Monza and Spa, particularly demanding circuits, with the same engine.
+And it was the Italian driver who rekindled the controversy with Michael Schumacher on the events of Indy.
 The German driver and his Red Bull Racing colleagues refused to sign a letter to the Federation on the safety issue.
 Michael Schumacher explains:

 "I didn't like it and I didn't sign it".